Sound healing session with Tibetan singing bowls by Szilvia Timar

 Contemporary bowls range from machine-hammered decorative pieces to hand-hammered antique instruments that have been in use for generations.
 The quality of the bowl matters significantly in a therapeutic context.
 The overtone complexity of a well-made antique bowl, the way frequencies layer, interact, and decay, is not replicable by a factory-produced equivalent.

 In a professional sound healing session, the practitioner typically uses multiple bowls of different sizes and tunings, placed around and sometimes directly on the body.
 Gongs, larger instruments capable of producing fuller frequency spectrums, are often used alongside bowls to create a more immersive soundscape.
+Szilvia, a certified Sound Healing Practitioner with 17+ years of experience, selects and plays instruments intentionally rather than randomly, which transforms the session from a pleasant listening experience into a genuine nervous system intervention.

 What to Expect in Your First Session